Europe's oil producers hedge more, eye 'lower for longer' prices

 EnQuest and Ithaca said they themselves determined their hedging strategies, not the banks.

-“The banks have been very appreciative of the way we’ve run the hedging program,” said EnQuest Chief Financial Officer Jonathan Swinney.
+“The banks have been very appreciative of the way we’ve run the hedging programme,” said EnQuest Chief Financial Officer Jonathan Swinney.